Watch this. No seriously, go watch that video and then come back. Don’t worry, I’ll still be here…

 In my last blog on my personal site, I talked about the need to determine for whom you are creating your Business Intelligence solution.
+I also talked about how you can just get real YouTube subscribers from places like themarketingheaven.com.
 While defining the persona, it is not only important to define who is going to be using your BI services.
 As mentioned above, it is also important to define who the decision makers will be for choosing to use your defined BI solution over acquiring or building their own.
 Along with this comes the need to define who will be paying for the BI solution once they have decided to use what you’ve designed.
 While this may not be critical during the phase of actually designing the content, it is important when you start defining how you are going to charge your businesses for providing them with a service or what may be important in a BI solution so that you can ease your own administrative and maintenance tasks.

 - Outcomes rather than accolades

 - Appearances (a.k.a., trust)